mauriciovigolo/keycloak-angular/README.md

 ```

 If you want to know more about these options and various other capabilities of the Keycloak client is recommended to read the [JavaScript Adapter documentation](https://www.keycloak.org/docs/latest/securing_apps/#_javascript_adapter).

+## Example project

+If you want to see an complete overview a pre-configured client together with a working Keycloak server make sure to check out the [example project](example/README.md) in this repository.

 ## AuthGuard